Consonance/consonance/consonance-arch/README.md

 ## Building

-Just a Java maven project so do the following:
+This is a Java project using Maven 3, build via the following:

     mvn clean install